offen/analyticstxt/draft-offen-analyticstxt.md

 ### Honors

-This OPTIONAL, RECOMMENDED single-value field indicates which browser level privacy controls are being honored when collecting data.
+This OPTIONAL, RECOMMENDED multi-value field indicates which browser level privacy controls are being honored when collecting data.

 #### Allowed values